BedrockSolutions/ansible-role-common/README.md

   notify: reboot
 ```

-At the point in the play where a conditional reboot is desired:
+At a later point in the play where a conditional reboot is desired:

 ```yaml
 - import_role: